 Walk the Dog

 Yep, walking Fido gets the blood pumping, especially if you own a winter breed such as a Husky or Great Pyrenees.
 These breeds especially thrive in cold weather and will joyfully join you on a walk (or pull, depending on the dog’s enthusiasm) around the block or the park.
 This gives you the chance to breathe in the cold winter air, burn some calories, and do your heart some good while bonding with man’s best friend.

 Don’t have a dog?
 Grab a friend or loved ones and have them join you for a trip or two around the block instead.
 The company helps keep your mind off the temperatures.

 While having fun playing (and getting a great cardiovascular workout) this winter, remember some of the advice given by the American Heart Association and the Canadian Heart and Stroke Foundation.

 As you enjoy your favorite winter activities, remember to take time to ensure your body functions at its optimal level.
-Visit your chiropractor regularly for adjustments so that you get the most out of your cold weather fun.
-Call Pure Family Chiropractic to set up your next adjustment today.
+Visit your chiropractor regularly for adjustments so that you get the most out of your cold-weather fun.
+Call Pure Family Chiropractic in Brookfield, New Berlin, or Williams Bay to set up your next adjustment today.